-When you find yourself unable to connect because there is a TikTok no internet connection message, that can feel pretty rough.
 Like being promised your favourite flavour of ice cream when you get home, only to find that there was no ice cream.
 Yet another promise broken by your government, whoever they may be.

 But rather than feel compelled to riot because TikTok is not working for you, why not just figure out how to fix it?
 And maybe buy some ice cream of your own.
 We'll help with the first part of the equation.
-And before long, you'll be watching the latest TikTok trends, eating ice cream, and not planning a revolution.
-Everyone wins.

 There are a few different messages that all essentially mean the same thing.
-Whether you see a 'no internet connection', 'no network connection', or even 'unstable internet connection', you can still try these solutions.
+Whether you see a 'no internet connection', 'no network connection', or even an 'unstable internet connection', you can still try these solutions.
 And if the universe is in balance, one of them will fix your issue.

-Check the TikTok Servers
+Check the TikTok servers

-Start off by making sure the problem is at your end, rather than an issue with the TikTok servers.
-You can check @TikTokSupport for updates on any potential issues at their end.
+Also, you can check @TikTokSupport for updates on any potential issues at their end.
 If there is a known issue, you may need to wait until that has been resolved before trying to get back online.

 Consider a VPN